 ForBio and SLU course: Practical and pedagogical skills in vascular plant field biology

+Practical experience with morphology-based species identification is in high demand in both basic and applied biological research.
 This field course explores the vascular plant flora of central Sweden.
 Around 400 species will be shown in the field and their habitat and ecology will be discussed.
-We will train in keying out species with the help of floras, and collect and prepare herbarium specimens and discuss pedagogic methods in teaching of species knowledge.
+You will acquire species identification, field collection and habitat survey skills, as well as learn how to prepare specimens for preservation in museum collections.
 Each participant will also perform an inventory project.
-The need of persons with species knowledge will be discussed as well as how conservation biology species (regionally or nationally protected species, species of special concern, red-listed species, signal species, typical species, keystone-species) and invasive species can be used in teaching.
+The applications of taxonomic knowledge will be discussed as well as how species categories in conservation biology (regionally or nationally protected species, species of special concern, red-listed species, signal species, typical species, keystone-species) and invasive species can be used in teaching.

 The course is composed of two parts: